Iris Cantor: Bernie Cantor

 Drawn to Manhattan, she worked as a fashion model and stockbroker before eventually being hired by bond brokerage Cantor Fitzgerald around 1967, as an executive secretary.
 In 1977, she married the firm's founder and majority owner, Bernard Gerald Cantor.
 It was her third marriage, and lasted nearly 20 years until his death in 1996.
-By this time, "Bernie" Cantor had amassed a fortune said to exceed $500 million, receiving $50 million in annual dividends as of 1995.
+By this time, "Bernie" Cantor had amassed a fortune said to have exceeded $500 million, receiving $50 million in annual dividends as of 1995.

 Subsequent to his business success, Bernie Cantor became a well-regarded art collector, and most notably had acquired over 750 sculptures and drawings by Auguste Rodin, and many American and European masters' paintings.

 Iris and B. Gerald Cantor Foundation

 In 1978, the year after their union, the Cantors founded the Iris and B. Gerald Cantor Foundation as a vehicle for their philanthropy.
 In 1996, after acrimonious litigation with her husband's successor, Mrs. Cantor sold her inherited 55% stake to the 170 limited partners of Cantor Fitzgerald, and the company agreed to additionally fund the foundation.
+In 2024, the 501(c)(3) Private Operating Foundation claimed total revenue of $1,503,805 and total assets of $49,052,106.

-Over the years, the foundation has donated approximately 450 Rodin pieces to museums around the world, with many going to New York's Metropolitan Museum and Brooklyn Museum, Stanford University and the Los Angeles County Museum of Art.
+Over the years, the foundation has donated approximately 450 Rodin pieces to museums around the world, with many going to New York's Metropolitan Museum and Brooklyn Museum, Stanford University, and the Los Angeles County Museum of Art.

 In addition to the artworks, the foundation has financed numerous museum and university expansions: